Air Force Safety Center: Organization

 The Weapons Safety Division establishes and defines Air Force nuclear surety and safety policy for the development and operational use of all nuclear, conventional and directed energy (DE) weapons systems.
 The division oversees the Air Force Nuclear Weapons Surety Program, delegated from the Secretary of the Air Force and Chief of Staff of the Air Force.
 The division provides nuclear, conventional and DE weapons systems safety design certification, Hazard of Electromagnetic Radiation to Ordnance certification, Air Force explosives safety standards, explosive siting reviews, weapons safety consultation and Federal Department of Agriculture waivers for DE systems.
 The division also performs radiation safety oversight, explosives hazard classifications, mishap prevention programs, mishap investigation, and staff assistance in its areas of responsibility.
 The division leadership chairs several multi-agency boards performing safety oversight for all nuclear, conventional and DE (laser and radio-frequency) weapons.

 The Human Factors Division supports every aspect of the safety effort in addressing the No. 1 cause of Air Force mishaps: human error.
-The Division includes experts from aircraft operations, medicine, physiology, psychology and occupational safety, all focused on the human element in mishap prevention.
+The division includes experts from aircraft operations, medicine, physiology, psychology and occupational safety, all focused on the human element in mishap prevention.
 The division supports aviation, occupational, weapons, education and space safety divisions in their investigational, instructional and mishap prevention activities.
 It is responsible for the quality control of Human Factors Analysis and Classification System (HFACS) coding in all Class A mishaps.
 It provides consultations to commanders at every level of leadership and is responsible for safety culture assessment including the Air Force Combined Mishap Reduction System (AFCMRS) Safety Survey and the on-site Organizational Safety Assessments (OSAs).
 The Division analyzes data sources to identify human factor hazards and provides research-based policy recommendations on mitigation strategies.

-The Analysis and Cyberspace Operations Division mission is to leverage information technology, in a cost-effective manner, to support the Air Force safety mission.
+The Analysis and Cyberspace Operations Division's mission is to leverage information technology, in a cost-effective manner, to support the Air Force safety mission.
 The division develops and sustains a unique safety reporting system called the Air Force Safety Automated System (AFSAS) which collects and maintains safety related data, used by the Air Force and Department of Defense safety communities to investigate mishaps and mitigate hazards for all safety disciplines.
 This system also provides an analysis and trending capability through its comprehensive safety database.
 This database enables the safety center to rapidly respond to both internal and external customer requirements for mishap safety data.
 The division also supports all cybersecurity, communications, and information technology systems for the entire safety center.